AI Safety

 Whack-A-Mole fixes, from RLHF to finetuning, are about teaching the system to not demonstrate problematic behavior, not about fundamentally fixing that behavior.
 For example, a model that produces violent text output may be finetuned to be more innocuous, but the underlying base model is just as capable of producing violent content as ever.
 The problem as to how this behavior arose in the first place is left unaddressed by even the best finetuning.
 By pushing for models to hide unsafe actions rather than resolving underlying issues, whack-a-mole fixes lead to models that are more and more competent at hiding their issues and failures, rather than models that are genuinely safer.

 At best, these strategies can identify and incrementally correct problems, address model misbehavior, and use misbehavior as a red flag to motivate policy solutions and regulations.
-However, even according to their proponents, these strategies do not attempt to align superhuman AI, but merely align the next generation of systems, trusting that aligning the Nth systems will help align the N+1 system.
+However, even according to their proponents, these strategies do not attempt to align superhuman AI, but merely try to align the next generation of systems, trusting that partial alignment of the Nth systems will help align the N+1 system.

 This approach can be thought of as Iterative Alignment, a strategy that rests on the hope that we can build slightly smarter systems, align those, and use them to help align successor systems, repeating the process until we reach superintelligent AI.
 OpenAI’s Superalignment plan explicitly states this: